-- integration of climate education in:
+- > integration of climate education in:

-- school subject lessons,
+- school subject lessons

-- extracurricular activities and
+- extracurricular activities

 - further education;

-- engagement of schoolchildren and the youth in project activities on climate change;

-- creation of an effective climate education system through networks and interagency cooperation and promotion of social activities of the youth to engage local communities and scale up climate change mitigation and adaptation efforts.
+- > engagement of schoolchildren and the youth in project activities on climate change; - reation of an effective climate education system through networks and interagency cooperation and promotion of social activities of the youth to engage local communities and scale up climate change mitigation and adaptation efforts.

 2.2.
-Good practices for the delivery of climate education at school using the Climate Box toolkit.
+Good practices for the delivery of climate at school using the Climate Box toolkit.

-This section presents examples of thematic lessons, extracurricular and game activities on climate change issues based on the Climate Box interactive learning toolkit.
+This section presents examples of thematic lessons, and game activities based on the Climate Box interactive learning